getumbrel/umbrel/README.md

 ## 🚀 Getting started

-The easiest way to get started is running [Umbrel OS](https:/download/umbrel.com/umbrel-os.zip) on a Raspberry Pi.
-We reccomend a Pi with atleast 8GB RAM.
-[Learn more](https://umbrel.com/#start)
+The easiest way to get started is running [Umbrel OS](https://download.umbrel.com/umbrel-os.zip) on a Raspberry Pi.
+We reccomend a Pi with atleast 8GB RAM. [[Learn More]](https://umbrel.com/#start)

 Alternatively you can install Umbrel on an Ubuntu or Debian based system with: